Morrgoth/LoveLetter/README.md

 # Informationen

-Digitalized Version of the card game "Love Letter", created in Java,JavaFX and build with Maven.
+Digitalized Version of the card game "Love Letter", created in Java,JavaFX and build with Maven as a CS project.
-It does not include an UI , the client-server connections and the game functionality works perfectly.
+It does not include a UI , the client-server connections and the game functionality works perfectly though.

-# Authors

-@Bemantec
-@Morrgoth
-@baizeynab